 Weekly Sessions of Practice at the Center

-At the Center, students can join a variety of workshops, engage in group activities under the supervision of a tutor or graduate assistant, receive individual tutoring in Arabic, Chinese, ESL, French, German, Hindi, Italian, Japanese, Korean, Russian, Spanish, phonetics and language acquisition to improve their grades, participate in round table conversations in the target language, attend language events, or simply watch foreign TV channels or videos and use the resource material put at their disposal to study.
+At the Center, students can join a variety of workshops, engage in group activities and round table conversations in the target language under the supervision of a tutor or graduate assistant, attend a language event, receive individual tutoring in Arabic, Chinese, ESL Speech and Writing, French, German, Italian, Japanese, Korean, Modern Greek, Russian, Spanish, Phonetics and Language Acquisition to improve their grades, or simply watch foreign TV channels or videos and use the resource material put at their disposal to study.

 Language placement testing for the Department of Languages & Literatures is administered at the Center.
 This test is only required of students intending to major or minor in French, Italian or Spanish.
-For other students please see placement policy guidelines.
+For placement at beginning and intermediate levels for these and other languages please refer to the Department of Languages & Literatures placement policy guidelines posted on their webpage.

 Come for an individual or a group tutoring session.
 Come and study for your language classes on your own, or with a study partner.Become a regular at the Center and increase your proficiency in one or several foreign languages to set the ground for future travel abroad and open windows on your world.